AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/20.4-release-activity/20-4-project-mgt-enhancements.md

 ## New for administrators: Assign a business leader to a group

-To help you better organize and define your groups, we’ve added the ability to assign a user as a Business Leader for a group (or subgroup).
+To help you better organize and define your groups, we've added the ability to assign a user as a Business Leader for a group (or subgroup).
 A Business Leader is a Workfront user who makes business decisions for a group.

 The new Business Leader field can be used in report filters, views, and groupings.
 For example, you can filter by a certain Business Leader to list only the groups for whom that person is assigned in that role.